influxdata/telegraf/plugins/inputs/modbus_gateway/README.md

  - The Modbus/TCP device answers to multiple unit addresses and you do not want the plugin to make separate, concurrent TCP connections to each
- - There are multiple modbus devices attached to the gateway (typically serial), each with it's own distinct unit address
+ - There are multiple modbus devices attached to the gateway, each with it's own distinct unit address
  - You want more control over how register fetches are grouped into bulk modbus requests (even when the registers you want to fetch are not